owebeeone/sdax/README.md

 - Overhead remains small vs realistic I/O-bound tasks (10ms+ per op).

 **When to use**:
-- ✅ I/O-bound workflows (database, HTTP, file operations)
+- I/O-bound workflows (database, HTTP, file operations)
-- ✅ Complex multi-step operations with dependencies
+- Complex multi-step operations with dependencies
-- ✅ Multiple levels with reasonable task counts (3 or more tasks/level)
+- Multiple levels with a reasonable number of tasks (three or more per level)
-- ✅ Tasks where guaranteed cleanup is critical
+- Scenarios where guaranteed cleanup is critical

 ## Use Cases

-### ✅ Perfect For
+### Perfect For

 1. **Complex API Endpoints**
    ```python